-6.3.3.
 Plan for Tourism Zone

-This zone consists of the main water holding region (up to 100 m from the embankment), bunds, inlet channel, roads and the mud track that is used as short cut between the village and Ramanathapuram town.
+This zone consists of the main water holding region (up to 100 m from the embankment), bunds, inlet channel, roads and the mud track that is used as short cut between the village and Mudukulathur town.
 The zone is overlapping with the buffer zone.
-The tourism zone is a managemental classification, which would have no implication on the existing right, claims, activities and practices in the buffer zone.